stjude-rust-labs/rfcs/text/0002-call-caching.md

 A `HEAD` request will be made for the remote file URL.

-If the remote URL is for a supported cloud storage service, the response is checked for the appropriate metadata header (e.g. `x-ms-meta-content-digest`, `x-amz-meta-content-digest`, or `x-goog-meta-content-digest`) and the header is treated like a [`content-digest`][content-digest] header.
+If the remote URL is for a supported cloud storage service, the response is checked for the appropriate metadata header (e.g. `x-ms-meta-content_digest`, `x-amz-meta-content-digest`, or `x-goog-meta-content-digest`) and the header is treated like a [`content-digest`][content-digest] header.